 - In cases where the Chief Justice votes in the majority, that person will determine the Justice who writes the court’s opinion when a ruling is made.
-The Chief Justice also has the right to write the opinion if they see fit.
+The Chief Justice also has the right to write the opinion if he sees fit.

 - Federal judges will be appointed to various other courts by the Chief Justice.
 As the administrative officer for the federal courts, the Chief Justice will ensure these courts operate well and will have the right to remove judges as necessary.

 - The Chief Justice will administer the oath of office to a person who becomes President, as Chief Justice Roberts did with President Joe Biden.

 Does the Chief Justice’s Vote Carry More Weight?